The problem: what causes hypertension?

 There have been a number of studies on the effects of using meditation and relaxation techniques on this issue.
 It has been shown that meditation using personalised mantras is two and a half times more effective than muscle relaxation exercises for lowering high blood pressure, and is more effective still than education programmes on diet and lifestyle.

 And once we begin this process of meditation, a virtuous cycle of arterial softening and lower blood pressure ensues – meaning we reduce the risks of all the related conditions that can blight our lives when our blood pressure readings are permanently high.

-In addition, the chronic sense of being on edge all the time and never truly being able to unwind is taken care of thanks to the harmonising effects of Vedic meditation on the nervous system.
+In addition, the constant sense of being on edge all the time and never truly being able to unwind is taken care of thanks to the harmonising effects of Vedic meditation on the nervous system.

 And for those not yet afflicted, the chances of you falling foul of this most prevalent of conditions will be greatly reduced.

-A billion people around the globe are affected by high blood pressure and we would be delighted to see those numbers come down with the help of healthy alternatives such as Vedic meditation.
-To our knowledge this is the only technique that has been shown to deliver such consistently meaningful and clinically significant results in this area.
+A billion people around the globe are affected by high blood pressure, and we would be delighted to see those numbers come down with the help of healthy alternatives such as Vedic meditation.
+To our knowledge, this is the only technique that has been shown to deliver such consistently meaningful and clinically significant results in this area.